zareisajad/online-shop-flask/README.md

 # ProductPurchase
 in this program you,
-As a user you can:
+as a user you can:
 - register and log in
-- Add products to cart
+- add products to cart
-- Filter products (most popular, most expensive, etc.)
+- filter products (most popular, most expensive, etc.)
-- Order registration and payment
+- order registration and payment

 and as a admin:
-- Ability to create a new product (image, description, price, discounted price, inventory, etc.)
+- ability to create a new product (image, description, price, discounted price, inventory, etc.)
-- Ability to manage products
+- ability to manage products
-- Access the order list and details of each order
+- access the order list and details of each order

 ## Used:
 - Python3